Freedom of Information Act Request

 On February 14,1967, Arkansas adopted one of the strongest and most comprehensive Freedom of Information Acts in the nation.
 It gives our citizens an opportunity to look at a broad array of information at every level of government and to observe the actions of our government leaders.
 It also promotes and protects the rights of individuals to attend the meetings of policy-making, tax-supported bodies.

-There is information about the Arkansas FOIA laws on the Arkansas Attorney General's web-page. http://arkansasag.gov/media-center/foia
+There is information about the Arkansas FOIA laws on the Arkansas Attorney General's web-page: https://arkansasag.gov/consumer_alerts/what-you-need-to-know-about-foia/

 Making a FOIA Request